 The procurement industry is currently waiting on CCS to issue a revised version of this pre-qualification questionnaire, which is expected to mirror the ESPD.
 In the meantime, buying organisations are legally obliged to accept the document, so suppliers that fill it out have nothing to worry about.

-If you’re still unsure about what’s required of your business, signing up for an Achilles Supplier Training Course, either in the classroom or via our new eLearning platform, will equip you with a greater level of knowledge about the ESPD and other EU procurement regulations.
+If you’re still unsure about what’s required of your business, signing up for an Achilles Supplier Training Course, will equip you with a greater level of knowledge about the ESPD and other EU procurement regulations.